 Rob is currently undertaking his PhD in structural characterisation of streptococcal adhesins with Dr Paul Race, to understand how bacteria are able to selectively choose which surfaces to adhere to.

-I graduated from the University of St Andrews in 2018 with an MChem in Chemistry with Medicinal Chemistry.
-Throughout my degree I developed an interest in the interface between chemistry and biology, leading to me undertaking a final year project investigating the applications of the fluorinase enzyme from Streptomyces cattleya, under the supervision of Professor David O’Hagan.
+Andrew graduated from the University of St Andrews in 2018 with an MChem in Chemistry with Medicinal Chemistry.
+Throughout his degree he developed an interest in the interface between chemistry and biology, leading to him undertaking a final year project investigating the applications of the fluorinase enzyme from Streptomyces cattleya, under the supervision of Professor David O’Hagan.
 Enzyme catalysis represents an alternative method for radiolabelling tracers for PET imaging and the project identified several novel substrates with potential applications in this area.

 In 2018, Calum graduated from The University of Durham with a First Class MBiol degree in Biological Sciences.
 For his Masters project he conducted research into the role of the chloroplast protein PULP in Arabidopsis thaliana freezing tolerance under the supervision of Dr Heather Knight.
 In the summer of 2017 he carried out a British Society of Plant Pathology funded project in Prof Katherine Denby’s lab at The University of York investigating the targets of oomycete effector proteins.
 His interest in plant responses to abiotic and biotic stresses lead Calum to undertake a PhD at The University of Bristol.
 His PhD, under the supervision of Dr Antony Dodd, investigates the relationship between the circadian clock, chloroplast gene expression and cold tolerance in plants.